Information for Parents

 - The parent will attend four parent information meetings throughout the program to help them support their child’s learning at home.

-- Take-home materials are provided for the parent and child to practise with at home.
+- Take-home materials are provided for the parent and child to practice with at home.

 - In June, each parent with their child will attend a 30 minute Final visit.
 Children will complete a short assessment at this time with a trained assessor to determine changes in skills.
 Individual assessments are not shared, but entire program scores are compiled into an Executive Summary Report.
 Visit the Program Results page to see last year’s results.